-New Number Old Number Proposed Policy Change Reason for Change/CPP/Note UT-69 UT-58 Require the undergrounding of all-new electrical distribution lines except that interim installation of new aerial facilities may be allowed if accompanied by a program to underground throughin coordination with the city and other utilities.
+New Number Old Number Proposed Policy Change Reason for Change/CPP/Note UT-69 UT-58 Require the undergrounding of all-new permanent electrical distribution lines except that interim installation of new aerial facilities may be allowed if accompanied by a program to underground throughin coordination with the city and other utilities.
 Require the undergrounding of all existing electrical distribution lines where a change in use or intensification of an existing use occurs, unless delayed installation is approved as part of a specific program to coordinate undergrounding of several utilities or in conjunction with an undergrounding program for several sites or when related to street improvements.
 Note: Split into two policies, UT-69 and UT-70.
-UT-70 UT-58 Require the undergrounding of all newexisting electrical distribution lines, where feasible and except that interim installation of new aerial facilities may be allowed if accompanied by a program to underground throughin coordination with the city and other utilities, Require the undergrounding of all existing electrical distribution lines where when a change in use or intensification of an existing use occurs, unless delayed installation is approved as part of a specific program to coordinate undergrounding of several utilities or in conjunction with an undergrounding program for several sites or when related to street improvements.
+Updated to clarify policy intent.
+UT-70 UT-58 Require the undergrounding of all newexisting electrical distribution lines, where feasible and except that interim installation of new aerial facilities may be allowed if accompanied by a program to underground throughin coordination with the city and other utilities, Require the undergrounding of all existing electrical distribution lines where when a change in use or intensification of an existing use occurs, unless delayed installation is approved as part of a specific program to coordinate undergrounding of several utilities or in conjunction with an undergrounding program for several sites or when related to street improvements that requires a change in distribution infrastructure.
 Note: Split into two policies, UT-69 and UT-70.
+Updated to clarify policy intent.
 UT-62 Support neighborhood efforts to underground existing electrical transmission and distribution lines.
 Note: Redundant with policies UT-69 and UT-70.